-Study reveals significance of second trimester markers for Down's syndromeJanuary 30th, 2013 in Obstetrics & gynaecology /
+Study reveals significance of second trimester markers for Down's syndromeJanuary 30, 2013 in Medicine & Health / Obstetrics & gynaecology

 A new analysis has found that some second trimester markers for Down's syndrome that are detected by ultrasound are more telling than others.
 Published early online in Ultrasound in Obstetrics & Gynecology, the study's results will help adjust pregnant women's risks for having a child with the condition.

 Screening for Down's syndrome is offered to all pregnant women, who start out with a background risk based on their age.
 Certain features detected during a second trimester ultrasound exam are potential markers for Down's syndrome, and they include dilated brain ventricles, absent or small nose bone, increased thickness of the back of the neck, an abnormal artery to the upper extremities, bright spots in the heart, 'bright' bowels, mild kidney swelling, and shortening of an arm bone or thigh bone.

 To determine how these markers affect risk, Kypros Nicolaides, MD, of the Harris Birthright Research Centre for Fetal Medicine at King's College London in England, and his colleagues analyzed all published studies that reported results on second trimester markers for Down's syndrome between 1995 and 2012.